Detective Degree Holder Entry Programme (DHEP)

 With our new and exciting Detective DHEP this is your opportunity to become a fully accredited detective in just two years; helping us to keep communities safe and feeling safe, identifying and protecting vulnerable people, preventing and responding to harm.

 This is an intensive course, which will require commitment and dedication to both serving the public and meeting the demands of the development programme.
-In return, we promise a good starting salary, supportive working environment, great training experiences, opportunities for progression and, upon successful completion of your learning, a graduate diploma in professional policing practice.
+You must therefore be willing and able to meet the academic demands and deadlines throughout the two year programme.
+You will be supported by Sussex Police and the University and 20% of your work time will be allocated as protected learning time.
+Enabling you to study, attend master classes and complete assignments and projects.
+In return, we promise a good starting salary, supportive working environment, great training experiences, opportunities for progression, and upon successful completion of your learning, a graduate diploma in professional policing practice.

-As a Detective, you could find yourself working in our Investigations team, dealing with crimes such as fraud, robbery and serious assaults.
+As a Detective, you will hold one of the most vital roles within our community.
+The public face of Sussex Police, you will ensure we’re fulfilling our commitment to protecting our communities, catching criminals and delivering an outstanding service to victims, witnesses and the public.
+You could find yourself working in our Criminal Investigations Department (CID), dealing with crimes such as fraud, robbery and serious assaults.
 Or you may join one of our Safeguarding Investigations Units (SIU); protecting the most vulnerable adults and children from abuse and exploitation.
 Once accredited, you have the opportunity to work within Major Crime, investigating serious crimes such as homicides, or with our Serious Organised Crime Unit tackling high-level drug importation.
 No two cases, or days, are the same as a detective.

 You will manage and conduct complex investigations throughout their entire duration, from the initial crime scene to the moment the verdict arrives in court.
 Typical duties include: